 Friends and family often gift onesies, baby blankets and kiddie t-shirts over the years.
 Did you know they can transform all those special baby clothes into heirloom-quality memory quilts, stuffed animals, pillows, christmas stockings, wall art and more?
 Invite grandparents and special friends to visit Etsy to tap into the creative genius of dozens of talented seamstresses, DIYers and crafters.

 Multiple studies show that giving experiences rather than gifts can be so much more meaningful.
 What greater gift can you give your kids than play time?
-Consider asking relatives to gift your child with an experience — think zoos, aquariums, kids museums, their favorite roller rink or trampoline park.
+Consider asking relatives to gift your child with an experience — think zoo, aquarium, and museum memberships, or a gift card to their favorite roller rink or trampoline park.

 Invite the grandparents to help your kids create their own treasure chest with a wooden trunk that you add to each year.
 To keep it from overflowing, try to choose only one object each year — it’s like a time capsule for their future.
 Add notes, photos and postcards (which don’t take up as much space) throughout the year.
 The key is to make it a memorable ritual you can do together.